oKermorgant/aquabot/README.md

 The packages are compatible with the following duos:

-- ROS 2 Galactic + Gazebo Fortress
+- ROS 2 Galactic + Ignition Fortress (sea will be white due to a limitation of Ignition Rendering)
 - ROS 2 Humble or Jazzy + Gazebo Garden or Harmonic

+Set the `GZ_VERSION` environment variable to the Ignition / Gazebo version you pick.

 ### Dependencies